Amazon Seller vs. Vendor: Which model is right for you?

 Advantages

-No condition negotiations with Amazon
+No negotiations with Amazon on terms and conditions

-High degree of decision-making freedom and control
+High degree of freedom and control

-No specifications regarding quantity and stock levels
+No specifications regarding quantities and stock levels

-Individual customer support possible
+Individual customer support available

 Disadvantages